model-checking/kani-verifier-blog/_posts/2023-08-03-turbocharging-rust-code-verification.md

 For `s2n-quic-core`, which contains 37 verification harnesses, we observe a reduction of 45% of *User time* from 199s down to 111s, and a 20% memory consumption increase from ~670Mb to ~815Mb.
-For the two other crates which contain respectively 3 and 1 harnesses, the *User time* is dominated by Rust to MIR compilation and the total gains with GOTO binary export are lower at roughly 10% and even degrade to negative 4%, albeit for a virtually non memory consumption increase.
+For the two other crates which contain respectively 3 and 1 harnesses, the *User time* is dominated by Rust to MIR compilation and the total gains with GOTO binary export are lower at roughly 10% and even degrade to negative 4%, albeit for virtually no memory consumption increase.

 Looking in more detail at GOTO code generation and GOTO binary export time for individual harnesses, excluding the Rust-to-MIR compilation time, we see that GOTO binary export is ~9x faster than JSON export, and that the GOTO code generation and export step is now ~4x faster (see the _Detailed table_ below).
 The savings seem small but accumulate to eventually make a noticeable difference.